gofore/angular-basic-training/testing/README.md

 ```
 ---
 # Karma
-- Using browser for running tests is okay-ish for developing few test cases, but doesn't play well with build automation
 - Karma is a test runner with support e.g. for coverage reports and test results exports
 - Angular CLI comes with Karma installed
 - To run tests, type: